Countries may restrict travel or bring in rules at short notice. Check with your travel provider for changes.

-If you are planning to travel to an EU country (except Ireland), or Switzerland, Norway, Iceland, Liechtenstein, Andorra, Monaco, San Marino or Vatican City, you must follow the Schengen area passport requirements.
+If you are travelling to an EU country (except Ireland), or Switzerland, Norway, Iceland, Liechtenstein, Andorra, Monaco, San Marino or Vatican City, you must follow the Schengen area passport requirements.

 Your passport must be:

-- Issued less than 10 years before the date you enter the country (check the ‘date of issue’)
+- issued less than 10 years before the date you enter the country (check the ‘date of issue’)

 - valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)

-You must check your passport meets these requirements before you travel.
+Check your passport meets these requirements before you travel.
 If your passport was issued before 1 October 2018, extra months may have been added to its expiry date.

 You can travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa.
-This applies if you travel as a tourist, to visit family or friends, to attend business meetings, cultural or sports events, or for short-term studies or training.
+This applies if you travel:

 If you are travelling to Portugal and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.